Decolonising Families and Relationships

-Over the academic year for 2020/21, the Families and Relationships Study Group will be exploring how to advance and embed efforts to decolonise scholarship in this global area of sociology.
+Over the academic year for 2020/21, the Families and Relationships Study Group held a series of webinars aiming to to advance and embed efforts to decolonise scholarship in this global area of sociology.

 Webinar 1: Held on 26 November 2020

 Keynote: Prof Vrushali Patil (Florida International University, Department of Global & Sociocultural Studies, USA).
 Vrushali draws on the intersections of gender and sexuality studies, postcolonial studies, and historical sociology.
 For more information on Vrushali's work, please click here

 Prof Allen Kim (International Christian University, Japan), "Out-Whiting the Whites"

 Dr Mona Röhm (University of Salzburg, Austria), "Intimacies beyond Europe"